aldopando/BellabeatCaseStudy/README.md

 **Second approach**

-We cannot only base on steps taken variable to identify users who weren't using their wearables, because there were users who were involved in non-step activities.
-Therefore, to fairly identify users totally inactive (they weren't using their wearables in certain days at all) we need to filter out:
+We cannot only base on steps taken variable to identify inactivity patterns, because there were users who were involved in non-step activities.
+Therefore, to fairly identify users totally inactive (they weren't using their wearables in certain days at all) we need to filter:

-The users who got 0 steps taken AND 0 total intensity AND 0 MET-minutes in a day.
+Users who got 0 steps taken AND 0 total intensity AND 0 MET-minutes in a day.

 Query.